robbporto/reshort/README.md

 })
 ```

-This library tries to remove this repetion encapsulating common actions in an action generator.
+This library tries to remove this repetition encapsulating common actions in an action generator.

 ## Install